Open Season (video game)

-Open Season is an action-adventure game, based on the film of the same name.
+Open Season is an action-adventure game, based on the CGI-animated film of the same name.
 It was released for Wii, PlayStation 2, PlayStation Portable, Microsoft Windows, Game Boy Advance, Xbox 360, Xbox, Nintendo DS, and GameCube.
 The Nintendo DS version supports the Nintendo Wi-Fi Connection.
 The game was a launch title for the Wii.

 While Patrick Warburton, Maddie Taylor, Nika Futterman, and Danny Mann reprise their roles from the film, most of the original voice actors were replaced (for example, Chris Williams and Maddie Taylor are the voices of Boog and Elliot in this game).

 Plot

-Boog (Chris Williams) is a 900-pound grizzly who is the star of the town Timberline's nature show.
-In a dream, Boog pursues after a giant version of his teddy bear Dinkleman, but he is soon woken by Beth (Kari Wahlgren), who takes him to the town center for Boog's performance.
+Boog (Chris Williams) is a 900-pound grizzly who is the star of the town of Timberline's nature show.
+In a dream, Boog pursues a giant version of his teddy bear Dinkleman, but he is soon woken by Beth (Kari Wahlgren), who takes him to the town center for Boog's performance.
 But Beth finds that Shaw (Darryl Kurylo), a cruel hunter, has already hunted a buck.
 She goes into the police office of her best friend, Sheriff Gordy (Carlos Alazraqui), to confront Shaw.
 The buck wakes up and introduces himself, his name being Elliot (Maddie Taylor).
 Boog reluctantly frees him, and Shaw vows revenge on Boog after Gordy tells him he's been living in the woods too long.
 That night, Elliot decides to "free" Boog in return.
 He manages to lure him to the convenience store, where they finish all the chocolate bars there, but they're discovered by the police and incapacitated with a tranquilizer gun by Beth and brought to the Timberline National Forest until the start of open season.
 There, Elliot claims that he knows how to get back to Timberline, prompting a road trip.